Panel discussion

 Thesis Advisory Committee (TAC)

 Each doctoral candidate has to have a thesis advisory committee (TAC).
-The committee guides the student in all aspects of her/his PhD time.
-It consists of three members of the IMPRS faculty members: the supervisor and usually two other members of the IMPRS faculty coming from different research groups.
+The committee guides the student in all aspects of her/his doctoral time.
+It consists of three members of the IMPRS faculty members: the primary supervisor and usually two other members of the IMPRS faculty coming from different research groups.
 Hereby, one member should come from another institution/location.
 Participation of an additional external member is possible and also a postdoc from an IMPRS lab might be part of the TAC.

-The committee meets at least once per year, starting within the first six months of commencing the thesis project.
+The committee meets at least once per year, starting within the first nine months of commencing the doctoral project.
 The PhD student is organizing these meetings herself/himself.
 She or he will provide a written report before each meeting and present his/her plans and results during a 30 min presentation, followed by a discussion.
 The thesis advisory committee will also make suggestions for participating in specific teaching modules that should complement the skills of the candidate.

 Go to Editor View